oogxdd/oogxdd/README.md

 My name is Maxim.

-I'm working on
+I'm working on:

 - Mobile app to interact with agentic tools (Claude Code / Codex / OpenCode / Crush) hosted on sprites.dev sandbox environment